 Divorce is typically the last thing on one’s mind when they enter a marriage.
 Unfortunately, these situations do occur.
 When they do, it is of paramount importance that certain mistakes aren’t made.
 During divorce proceedings, taking certain actions can actually hurt one’s case and negatively impact their chances of obtaining spousal support, child custody, and child visitation rights.
-An Iowa divorce attorney can help you avoid these mistakes.
+A Cedar Rapids, Iowa divorce lawyer can help you avoid these mistakes.

 Divorce is not an easy process.
 No matter what circumstances you and your spouse find yourselves in, emotions can run high.
 You may feel tempted to spite your spouse or allow your anger to take over.
 While these feelings are completely understandable, it is important to keep in mind that acting in certain ways can hurt your case.
 Here is a list of certain behaviors that you will want to avoid.